 Using non-engineered repair kits can:

 The right decision depends on where the damage is, how severe it is, and how your warehouse operates.
-Because not all rack damage or warehouses is the same.
+Because not all rack damage or warehouses are the same.

 This is the most common type of damage, and the most repetitive.
 Simply replacing the upright puts the same vulnerable component back in the same impact zone.